Democratic Choice (Russia, 2010): Split

 On December 20, 2015, the chairman of the Democratic Choice party, Vladimir Milov, at a meeting of the Federal Political Council, proposed expelling his deputies Igor Drandin and Sergei Zhavoronkov from the party.
 This decision did not receive the required number of votes, after which Milov himself resigned from the post of chairman.
 Supporters of Drandin and Zhavoronkov cited the lack of success in the party under the leadership of Vladimir Milov over the past four years, his authoritarian methods of leadership, and lack of funding as the reason for the split.
 Milov explained the split by the machinations of the Kremlin.
 According to the members of the Federal Political Council of the party K. Kolesnichenko, V. Milov, P. Milovanov, O. Stepanov, K. Shulik, their opponents are carrying out a raider seizure of the organization.

 On July 12, 2016, supporters of Drandin and Zhavoronkov initiated a meeting of the Federal Political Council (FPS) of the Democratic Choice political party.
 The FPS meeting was convened at the request of 6 out of 11 current FPS members.
 The meeting was attended by 6 members of the FPS.
-FPS decided to support the Yabloko in the elections on September 18, 2016 and appointed the Democratic Choice party congress for November 19, 2016.
+FPS decided to support the Yabloko in the elections on September 18, 2016, and appointed the Democratic Choice party congress for November 19, 2016.
 Vladimir Milov did not recognize the results of this FPC.

 On December 18, 2016, a congress of the Democratic Choice party took place.
 At the event, a new party leadership was elected, the congress delegates adopted a manifesto and discussed the upcoming elections.
-The leader of the Yabloko party, Grigory Yavlinsky, spoke at the congress; he welcomed the emergence of a right-wing liberali party in Russia.
+The leader of the Yabloko party, Grigory Yavlinsky, spoke at the congress; he welcomed the emergence of a right-wing liberal party in Russia.
 The co-chairs of the party were elected: Sergey Zhavoronkov, Igor Drandin and Grigorov Sergey Grigorov.